The Secret To Make Your Brakes Last Longer

-- Soft Pedal: If you require to push the brake pedal harder and farther than usual then there is an issue with the brakes which may be a result of a number of things such as severely worn-out brake pad or shoe, a leak in the brake lines, failing master cylinder or brake booster, or air has been introduced in the brake lines which causes spongy responses on pedal operation.
+- Soft Pedal: If you require to push the brake pedal harder and farther than usual then there is an issue with the brakes which may be a result of a number of things such as a severely worn-out brake pad or shoe, a leak in the brake lines, failing master cylinder or brake booster, or air has been introduced in the brake lines which causes spongy responses on the pedal operation.

 - Annoying Sounds from the Brakes: Many brakes have specific functionality in which once the brake pads are completely worn out, a metal disc comes in contact with the rotor causing a squealing noise due to metal on metal contact.
-Grinding noise is another sound that may emanate from the brakes mainly due to two reasons - there could be dirt, gravel or rocks on the calliper or disc rotor causing grinding noises when brake pads come in contact.
+Grinding noise is another sound that may emanate from the brakes mainly due to two reasons - there could be dirt, gravel, or rocks on the caliper or disc rotor causing grinding noises when brake pads come in contact.
 Second, the brake shoe, in drum brakes, may contact the metal surfaces like the backing plate causing similar noises due to rust inhibition.

-- Vibrations while Braking: If the brake pedal, steering wheel or the tires seem to wobble or vibrate when the brakes are applied then there may be a problem with the brake discs.
-This is evident from uneven rotor surface for the effective brake pad engagement causing the vibrations across the vehicle.
+- Vibrations while Braking: If the brake pedal, steering wheel, or the tires seem to wobble or vibrate when the brakes are applied then there may be a problem with the brake discs.
+This is evident from the uneven rotor surface for the effective brake pad engagement causing the vibrations across the vehicle.
 This may also be caused by improper lug nut (nuts that hold the tires to the wheel hub) installation, which is an easy fix, simply remove and reinstall the wheel with proper torque downed nuts in a star fashion.
-Another more severe cause could be faulty brake callipers which do not fully disengage causing passive gripping of the rotor and generating vibrations.
+Another more severe cause could be faulty brake calipers which do not fully disengage causing passive gripping of the rotor and generating vibrations.

 - Vehicle Pulling to One Side: The brakes are applied with even pressures to both corresponding wheels and the distribution of the braking force is equivalent.
 When the vehicle pulls to one side or causes uneven braking, it indicates that the brake pads may be worn out unevenly in adjacent wheels or that the brake cylinder for one of the wheels isn’t functioning properly due to a leak or pollutants in the brake line.
-Also, the brake calliper in either wheels gains extra pressure which may be due to leakage in the opposite wheel brake line or the brake calliper isn’t functioning properly which causes imbalanced braking operation.
+Also, the brake caliper in either wheel gains extra pressure which may be due to leakage in the opposite wheel brake line or the brake caliper isn’t functioning properly which causes imbalanced braking operation.

 - Pungent or Burning Smells: Burning or pungent smells may be a result of overuse of the brakes which push them to their limits causing extreme heat in the brake shoe or pads.
 This can be particularly dangerous since avoiding to stop and allowing time to vent and cool off the brakes can cause the brake fluid to heat up to its boiling point and result in complete brake failure.

 - Brake and ABS Warning Light: Since modern vehicles are more electronically empowered, there are warning lights that can indicate potential failures of many systems in the dashboard.
 In case the brakes are worn out there is a brake light in the dashboard indicating potential brake failure.
-The ABS warning light can mean that the ABS system functioning is compromised which can be seriously disadvantageous to the vehicle even though the brakes may still be functioning.
-It is never advised to ignore these warning lights and you should inspect or have it looked at immediately.
+The ABS warning light can mean that the ABS system's functioning is compromised which can be seriously disadvantageous to the vehicle even though the brakes may still be functioning.
+It is never advised to ignore these warning lights and you should inspect or have them looked at immediately.

 How to Make Your Brakes Last Longer?

-It is always easy to get a new set of brake parts assembly in order to get the best working results from the brake system but this can be less economical and hard on your wallet, but instead taking a few measures to limit the brake wear and increasing the overall life of the brake system can help reduce repair and replacement costs and save you big bucks.
+It is always easy to get a new set of brake parts assembly in order to get the best working results from the brake system but this can be less economical and hard on your wallet, but instead taking a few measures to limit the brake wear and increase the overall life of the brake system can help reduce repair and replacement costs and save you big bucks.